 Research activity is supported by:

 Research under this theme has an international reputation in the topic areas of Visual Cognition, Attention and Memory, and Language and Communication.
-Some of this research activity occurs in the Centre for Cognitive Neuroscience and Cognitive Systems, a strategic partnership between the Schools of Psychology and Computing.

 Research on this topic focuses primarily on the role of vision and visual perception in human performance.
 The fundamental aim of this work is to identify the cognitive processes and neurological mechanisms underlying various visual tasks.
 Studies involving neurologically healthy volunteers examine issues such as face recognition and identification, eyewitness testimony, person detection, emotion processing, episodic memory and pattern and motion recognition.